gitonga-deus/gitonga-deus/README.md

 I'm a Front End Developer from Kenya.
 I create ideas and develop solutions in the shape of software using <br /> my creativity and technical knowledge.

-Also I create RESTful and GraphQL APIs that can handle loads of requests.
 - 💼 Any freelance work?
 Feel free to reach, [email](mailto:gitonga.deus@gmail.com).
-- 💬 Ask me about anything code-related, I'm happy to help `¯\_(ツ)_/¯`.
+- 💬 Ask me about anything code-related, I'm happy to help.

 ## Tech Stack: